-According to a new study, foods have more in common with cigarettes than with healthy food and require stricter regulation.
+A new study finds that some foods have more in common with cigarettes than with whole, healthy foods — and may need stricter regulation.

-Researchers from Harvard, the University of Michigan, and Duke University (USA) emphasized that ultra-processed products, like cigarettes, are designed to be addictive.
+Researchers at Harvard, the University of Michigan, and Duke University emphasized that ultra-processed products, like cigarettes, are designed to be addictive.

 What led the team to this conclusion?

-Ultra-processed foods (or products with ultra-high filtration processing) are widely available around the globe.
+Ultra-processed foods (sometimes called highly processed products) are widely available around the globe.
 They are often made using emulsifiers, artificial colors, and flavors, making them tasty and inexpensive.

 Professor Ashley Gerhardt, a clinical psychologist specializing in addictions, shared that her patients have drawn similar parallels.
 One of them, for instance, said: “I feel addicted.
 I used to smoke cigarettes, and now I have the same craving for soda and donuts.
 I know it’s killing me; I want to quit, but I can’t.”

-And while food, unlike tobacco, is essential for survival, the authors argue that this distinction makes such food even more threatening.
-People find it hard to separate themselves from the modern food environment, as reported by The Guardian.
+And while food, unlike tobacco, is essential for survival, the authors argue that this makes ultra-processed food even more dangerous.
+People find it hard to separate themselves from the modern food environment, The Guardian reported.

-Professor Gerhardt noted that consumers should be able to distinguish harmful ultra-processed products from other foods, just as buyers differentiate from other drinks.
+Professor Gerhardt said consumers should be able to tell harmful ultra-processed products apart from other foods, just as shoppers distinguish between different drinks.

 Meanwhile, Professor Martin Warren, a leading food researcher who did not participate in the study, stated that while parallels can be drawn between ultra-processed food and tobacco, the authors risk “overstating” their comparisons.